What Is R&C About?

 GSIs teaching R&C need to keep in mind that Reading and Composition courses are, above all, courses that teach undergraduates important skills of college-level writing, critical reading, and, in the case of 1B, incorporating research into writing.
 While your own interests may help define the topic and texts for the course, you must make sure that the course is helping all your students develop the academic skills they need to succeed at Berkeley.

-Coming from a variety of high school backgrounds, students will display a wide variety of assumptions and skill levels.
+Coming from a variety of backgrounds, students will display a wide variety of assumptions and skill levels.
 As R&C instructors we need to address both — what the students initially believe about adequate reading and good writing, and their actual practices as they go about developing them.